iaroslav-ai/iaroslav-ai.github.io/_posts/2015-9-13-Local-minimum-is-not-a-problem-for-Deep-Learning.md

 \min\limits\_{s \in R^{u}} || G s - Y ||\_2^2 \label{eq:lin-fxnn}
 $$

-All of a sudden, learning probelm becomes convex!
+All of a sudden, learning problem becomes convex!
 This means that it can always be solved to global optimality with gradient descent over \\(s \in R^{u}\\).
 Moreover, its solution is always an upper bound on global optimum of training problem.
 This means that if we are able to give some guarantes on solution of above problem, they will hold for the non-convex one (initialized at fixed neuron parameters).

 There are two extreme cases for shallow neural networks with fixed neurons, which define how bad / good such networks can fit the data.